echtejosh/pdf-to-image/README.md

 ```php
 $doppler->read(path);
 ```
+- path: relative or real path to the PDF file.

 ### configure(options)
 Configure the conversion process for the PDF:
 ```php
 $doppler->configure(options);
 ```
+- options: see `options` above.

 ### process(directory, type)
 Convert to `type` which can either be JPG or PNG the given directory:
 ```php
 $doppler->process(directory, type);
 ```
+- directory: the directory in which the resulting conversions should be outputted.
+- type: specifies the file format for the conversion, either JPG or PNG.

 ### get_command()
 Get the Ghostscript command for processing the PDF file:
 ```php
 $doppler->get_command(options);
 ```
+- options: see `options` above.

 ## Additional Notes